azzaea/admixture/README.md

 Inputs <code>F</code> and <code>Q</code> are the initial estimates of the population allele frequencies and admixture proportions, respectively.
 If these inputs aren't specified, these model parameters are randomly initialized.
-By default, both <code>F</code> and
-<code>Q</code> are fitted to the data.
-However, it is possible to fix
-either the allele frequencies or admixture proportions by setting
+It is possible to keep either the allele frequencies or admixture proportions constant by setting
 <code>update.F = FALSE</code> or <code>update.Q = FALSE</code>.
 For
 more details on F and Q, see below.

-admixture.em <-
-  function (
-            init.iter = 40,
-            max.iter = 1e4, tol = 0.001) {

 Inputs <code>init.iter</code>, <code>max.iter</code> and
 <code>tol</code> control the optimization settings.
 The optimization